Iceland's fascinating fjords

 Although the mountains and rivers of Iceland are not as lush as those in Norway, they still have their own unique scenery.
 You can also enjoy waterfalls of various sizes and colorful geological wonders.

-Whale Bay is open all year round, with different scenery in each season, offering a unique charm during the snowy winter.
+Whale Bay is open all year round, with different scenery in each season.
+It has a unique charm in the snowy winter.

 Borgarfjörður

-Borgarnes is a famous town in Iceland, a must-visit place between Reykjavik and Akureyri, known for its delicious ice cream and snacks that attract tourists.
-However, do not confuse it with Borgarfjörður and Borgarfjörður Eystri.
-Eystri means "easternmost" in Icelandic, so Borgarfjörður Eystri is on the east coast of Iceland.
+Borgarnes is a famous town in Iceland, a must-stop between Reykjavik and Akureyri.
+The delicious ice cream and snacks sold in the town attract passing tourists.
+However, do not confuse Borgarfjörður with Borgarfjörður Eystri.
+'Eystri' means 'easternmost' in Icelandic, so Borgarfjörður Eystri is on the east coast of Iceland.

-Skeiðarársandur is the most remote area in Iceland, but it is not inaccessible.
-The famous Ring Road No. 1 passes through here.
-Some roads in Skeiðarársandur are gravel roads and are closed during winter due to the danger of crossing highland mountains.
+The Westfjords is the most isolated region of Iceland, but it is not unreachable, as the famous Route 1 ring road passes through here.
+Some roads in the Westfjords are gravel roads, and because they pass through highland areas, they are quite dangerous and are closed during the winter.

-Eyjafjordur Bay is wide and vast, with the beautiful island of Hrísey nestled in it.
-Hrísey Island attracts many tourists with its unique beauty, and there are often pleasure boats docking here.
-Taking a ferry to the island is also a good choice, giving you the opportunity to experience the excitement of sailing on the Arctic Sea.
+Eyjafjörður is a wide and expansive fjord, adorned with the beautiful small island of Hrísey.
+Hrísey Island attracts a large number of tourists with its unique scenery, and cruise ships often stop here; taking a ferry is also a good option, allowing you to experience the thrill of sailing on the Arctic Sea.